mixja/tinacms.org/content/docs/getting-started/how-tina-works.md

 ---
 ## Real-Time Feedback

-Static sites work by taking structu ared content from a source, such as markdown files, and processing them through a template to transform them into HTML pages.
+Static sites work by taking structu ared content from a source, such as markdown files, and processing them through a teamplate to transform them into HTML pages.
 Tina sits in the middle of this process, exposing this structured content directly to the end-user via form fields in the browser, while simultaneously passing the same content through to the templating engine.

 ![tina-diagram](/img/how_tina_works_asset.png)